cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

-After all we still haven't start page so let's add it too.
-Before begin let me notice that in real life static pages
- should't be done as I am going to do in this example.
-As it is just example I omit required configurations.
-In
+We still haven't added the start page though, so let's do that (in real life we might not want static pages).
+As it is just an example, we'll omit the required configurations.
+In a
- real application you also may need template engine.
-There are tons of them so just take any you like
+ real application, we may also need a template engine.

-So first of all I'll put [index.html](../src/examples/kotlin-vertx3-blog-example/src/main/resources/index.html) page to the resources directory and load it's content like this:
+So first of all we'll place the [index.html](../src/examples/kotlin-vertx3-blog-example/src/main/resources/index.html) page to the resources directory and load its content:

 ```kotlin
 val indexPage = ClassLoader.getSystemResourceAsStream("index.html")?.readBytes()